vdalhova/vdalhova/README.md

 ## Hello, I'm Valeria  👋

-I'm a software testing specialist (manual) with 2+ years of experience.
-Also, I have 4,5 years of experience in the banking system.
+I'm a software testing engineer with 3+ years of experience and 4.5 years in banking.
+I mostly specialize in Web, API testing.
+I work with tools like Postman, Newman, New Relic, TestRail, SSMS, PL/SQL Developer, TeamCity and Git.
+I have experience in writing automated tests in Postman.
-I'm a fast learner, good team-player.
+Since I used to work in banking, it gives me a deep understanding of fintech processes.

 # :briefcase: My skills:
 - SQL